-The COVID-19 pandemic has brought unprecedented challenges, to include how to deal with holidays.
-Traditional Thanksgiving and holiday feasts are a wonderful time to see family and friends may require some modifications to keep everyone safe yet make the event as close to "normal" as possible.
+Traditional Thanksgiving and holiday feasts are a wonderful time to see family and friends may require some modifications to keep everyone safe this year.
 The Centers for Disease Control and Prevention has recommendations for hosting and attending gatherings in order to help the spread of COVID-19 including: getting vaccinated if your're eligible, encouraging social distancing, wearing face coverings, washing hands often, limiting people handling food, limiting contact with commonly touched and shared surfaces, and reminding people to stay home if they're sick.1

 If your family is separated this year, set up a virtual call with your family and prepare the meal together.
 You can learn to cook grandma's favorite recipe with everyone else at the same time.
 It could be an on-line cooking class with your family.